birdimus/ico_math/README.md

 - #![no_std]
 - Requires FMA and SSE 4.1

+## conventions

+- Right Handed Coordinate System
+- Column Major
+- Radians unless specified
+- Equality is bitwise unless specified (for instance.
+Vector3.approx_equals() is approximate).

+This library takes a middle-ground approach to type safety.
+Vector2, Vector3, Vector4, and Quaternion are concrete types.
+For perfomance reasons there are separate integer based Vector2Int, Vector3Int and Vector4Int types.
+However, there are no 'point' types, nor are there 'radian' or 'degree' types.

+Most methods require explicit casts to the correct type, from conversions between most types are provided.
+The only exception are bitwise operators, which allow operations between any same sized Vector type (int, bool, float).
+Vector3Int XOR Vector3 is allowed, but Vector2 XOR Vector3 is not allowed.

+Casts upward (from Vector2 to Vector4) always zero-initialize the additional channels (zw, in this case).
+Casts downward (Vector4 to Vector2) do not zero channels.
+Those

 ## future work

 - Encoded load / store operations (16 uint, etc).
 - Additional matrix methods and types.
+- Methods for shifts which take const arguments (without const generics).
 - More unit test coverage (specifically bool, int, and matrix).
+- Set of Euler conversions (and test coverage).
 - More documentation.
 - Perfomance tests.
 - Basic physics.